hoprnet/hoprnet/.processes/development.md

 - defines `What` has to be done
 - defines `When` it has to be completed
 - defines `Who` is responsible for completing it
-- moderator ensures that the all action items are created as an issue
+- moderator ensures that all action items are created as an issue

 _Who:_ all tech members within a meeting